wxzyd123/SafeSpeech/README.md

 ## Setup
 We test our experiments on Ubuntu 20.04.
-At least one GPU is needed with CUDA version 12.x.
+At least one GPU is needed.

 The required dependencies can be installed by running the following: